-These reports are available in PDF only (Full Report [10.4 MB]).
-People using assistive technology may not be able to fully access information in these files.
+This report is available in PDF only (Full Report [6.7 MB]; Disposition of Comments [809.4 KB]).
+People using assistive technology may not be able to fully access information in this file.
 For additional assistance, please contact us.

 Purpose of Review